 Art Teacher: Job Outlook and Career Profile

 Art teachers spur students to unlock their creativity and express their thoughts, feelings and opinions through artistic means.
 Art teachers can teach students of all age groups or education levels.
 The employment projections for and salaries earned by art teachers vary by the types of students they instruct.
 All art teachers must hold, at a minimum, a bachelor's degree in a related field; graduate degrees are required to teach at the postsecondary level.

-The U.S. Bureau of Labor Statistics (BLS) doesn't provide job outlook information for art teachers specifically; however, the bureau does report that from 2008-18, job opportunities for elementary and middle school teachers are projected to rise by 12%, while those for high school teachers are expected to experience a slower-than-average 6% growth (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) doesn't provide job outlook information for art teachers specifically; however, the Bureau does report that from 2012-2022, job opportunities for elementary and middle school teachers are projected to rise by 12%, while those for high school teachers are expected to experience a slower-than-average 6% growth (www.bls.gov).
 Postsecondary teachers should see faster-than-average 19% job growth during the same decade, according to the BLS.
 Most job openings will result from replacing teachers who will retire throughout the decade.

 Due to the shortage of teachers in some locations, such as inner cities and rural areas, many states have policies in place to encourage individuals to enter the teaching profession.
 In turn, job opportunities in those areas will be best for teachers who are entering the profession or willing to relocate.